The Madness of Pop Psychiatry

 While SSRIs can cause dependency, they are not addictive.
 A good common sense test for a drug’s addictive potential is to ask how many people go out of their way, and spend a significant portion of their income, to obtain it.
 No one is buying SSRIs on the street, or re-selling their prescription.
 Still, dependency is a concern.
 It is more common if someone abruptly stops using or they have been taking it for a very long period of time.

 The presence of dependency is itself evidence that the brain has “gotten used to” a drug.
-In Jane’s case, she has been exposed to elevated serotonin levels for over a year.
+In Karen’s case, she has been exposed to elevated serotonin levels for over a year.
 This has likely stimulated growth of new connections and caused neurons to decrease the number of serotonin receptors they express, in order to compensate for the extra serotonin floating around.
 If she suddenly stops taking her SSRI, many of these changes will no longer be ideal as her serotonin levels decline.
 As a result, her brain circuits need to adapt to this change, a process which can manifest in withdrawal symptoms.

 Symptoms of “SSRI discontinuation syndrome” can include sensory and gastrointestinal issues, dizziness, lethargy, sleep disturbances, anxiety, irritability, and poor concentration.
 The sleep issues are interesting given that SSRIs are known to suppress Rapid Eye Movement (REM) sleep, which is the phase associated with vivid dreaming.
 The long-term effects of REM sleep deprivation are difficult to study, but there is some reason to believe this could have consequences for the learning & memory functions.

 The short-term side effects of SSRIs are also likely to persist as long one is taking them.
-Jane experienced some of the more common ones: weight gain and sexual dysfunction.
+Karen experienced some of the more common ones: weight gain and sexual dysfunction.
 While there is some evidence that sexual difficulties can endure even after SSRI discontinuation, I found the literature on the long-term and permanent effects of SSRIs to be quite sparse (at least for human studies).

 As a neuroscientist, I would suggest following common sense here.
 The more frequently and chronically someone uses a psychoactive drug, the more likely it is that their brain will undergo permanent changes that persist in the drug’s absence.
 This won’t necessarily be a bad thing—there might be persistent beneficial changes.